Localization versus inhomogeneous superfluidity: Submonolayer He-4 on fluorographene, hexagonal boron nitride, and graphene: Quantum simulations

 The ground state simulations are performed with a projection Monte Carlo method known as VPI \cite{ceperley_1995} or PIGS \cite{sarsa_2000}.
 This approach uses the same real-space convolution representation of the operator $e^{-\beta H}$ mentioned above for PIMC to calculate expectation values on the quantum state $\Psi_\beta=e^{-\beta H}\Psi$, where the trial function $\Psi$ is a closed-form approximation to the ground state.
 We use a trial function of the form

-where the one-body He-substrate pseudopotential $u_1$ and the two-body He-He pseudopotential $u_2$ are parametrized with 6 variational parameters each, and optimized by energy minimization using the stochastic reconfiguration method\cite{rocca}.
+where the one-body He-substrate pseudopotential $u_1$ and the two-body He-He pseudopotential $u_2$ are parametrized with six variational parameters each and optimized by energy minimization using the stochastic reconfiguration method\cite{rocca}.
 For $\beta\to\infty$ the state $\Psi_\beta$ approaches the exact ground state.
 Thus, in addition to the finite--$\tau$ bias, one has to control the error incurred using a necessarily finite value of $\beta$.
 We use $\beta=2~{\rm K}^{-1}$; examples of convergence in $\beta$ are shown in the Appendix.

-For all substrates we use either ``small'' or ``large'' simulation cells, containing 180 and 720 adsorption sites, respectively.
-For GF we will also present a few results for a larger cell with 2880 sites.
+We use either ``small'' or ``large'' simulation cells, respectively containing 180 or 720 adsorption sites for GF, and half that many sites for hBN and G. For GF we will also present a few results for a larger cell with 2880 sites.